sculptor/sculptor.github.io/documentation/development-environment.md

 navbar_name: docs
 ---

-This document describes the development environment for the Sculptor project:
+This document describes the development environment and the development / release process for the Sculptor project:

 * toc
 {:toc}